dsnas/Yume-Danpu/README.md

 </ol>

 <h2><br>Report a bug</h2>
 <p>Noticed anything that clearly wasn't supposed to happen?
 Fill out <a href="https://forms.gle/zZaioLfNXEoNXhyE7" target="_blank">this Google Form</a> to help us make the game a little less broken, please!!
-You'll win our hearts <3 (or, if you prefer, a place in the Special Thanks.)</p>
+You'll win our hearts <3 (or, if you prefer, a place in the Special Thanks).</p>

 <h2><br>Development</h2>
 <p>Yume Danpu is currently in development by me, <b>dsans</b>, and <b>migel8022</b>.
 We keep this repository updated as we work on the game, not just when we release a new version.
 Also, we <b>very occasionally</b> make videos about the development of the game.
 If you wanna what we're doing next, check <a href="https://www.youtube.com/playlist?list=PL_pzsGsbaRMXNumNYboPS_WFcR2NDsNUd" target="_blank">the YouTube playlist</a>!</p>

 <h2><br>Never asked questions</h2>
+<h3>Is Yume Danpu still in development?</h3>
+<blockquote>Yes, as of December 22, 2025.
+Keep in mind it may slow down from time to time.</blockquote>
 <h3>Is Yume Danpu associated with Yume Nikki?</h3>
 <blockquote>No, Yume Danpu is purely a fan game.</blockquote>
 <h3>Is Yume Danpu AI-generated?</h3>